arthurdick/term-to-svg/README.md

 ## Contributing

-Contributions are welcome!
+Contributions are welcome\!
 If you find a bug or have a feature request, please open an issue or submit a pull request.

 ## License